Vescrity/wfrc/README.md

 English | [中文](README-zh_CN.md)

-Simple bash script to make recording screen by shortcuts easily.
-Works on `niri`, `hyprland`, wlroots-based... because it uses [wf-recorder](https://github.com/ammen99/wf-recorder) or [wl-screenrec](https://github.com/russelltg/wl-screenrec) as backend.
+A simple bash script to make screen recording with shortcuts easy.
+Since it uses [wf-recorder](https://github.com/ammen99/wf-recorder) or [wl-screenrec](https://github.com/russelltg/wl-screenrec) as the backend, it works on niri, Hyprland and wlroots-based Wayland compositors.

 > Since 0.1.2, `wl-screenrec` can be used as backend.
 > If you want to use it please set `WFRC_RECORDER=wl-screenrec`